Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 19.47.14 UTC
+- WIB: Sabtu, 13 September 2025 20.25.24 UTC
-- WITA: Sabtu, 13 September 2025 20.47.14 UTC
+- WITA: Sabtu, 13 September 2025 21.25.24 UTC
-- WIT: Sabtu, 13 September 2025 21.47.14 UTC
+- WIT: Sabtu, 13 September 2025 22.25.24 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: friendship
+Kategori: success